Posts

 Image

-Robert J. Flaherty's "Nanook of the North" We all know what a Documentary Film is.
-We know that it consists of an explorer, historian, journalist, etc. documenting non-fictional events through the lens of the narrative they've constructed.
-However, where did this format originate?
-The answer lies with Robert J. Flaherty's " Nanook of the North ," which seemingly documents the harsh conditions and daily life of an Inuk family in the Canadian Arctic.
+Robert J. Flaherty's "Nanook of the North" We all know what a documentary film is.
+We understand that it typically features an explorer, historian, journalist, or similar figure documenting non-fictional events through the lens of the narrative they've constructed.
+But where did this format originate?
+The answer lies with Robert J. Flaherty's " Nanook of the North ," which appears to document the harsh conditions and daily life of an Inuk family in the Canadian Arctic.
 We see Nanook and his family hunting walruses, building igloos, and performing other tasks.
 The film is presented as an inside look into a non-colonized world.
-Audiences who flocked to see the film marveled at an environment, a people, and a daily routine that was all too alien to them.
-However, despite the film's legacy of creating the documentary format, the film itself was a staged production.
-While most documentaries capture life as it happens in front of them, Flaherty constructed a fictionalized ve...
+Audiences who flocked to see the film marveled at an environment, a people, and a daily routine that were completely alien to them.
+However, despite the film's legacy of creating the documentary format, it was, in fact, a staged production.
+While most documentaries capture life as it unfolds, Flaherty constructed a fictionaliz...

 The Four Horsemen of the Apocalypse (1921)